-- Test their knowledge about the contributions of famous men and women in U.S. history; - Gain an understanding of how women have contributed to the cultural, social, political and economic development of the U.S. throughout the country's history, beginning with the colonial period; and - Learn about the National Women's Hall of Fame's mission and the lives and accomplishments of its members.
+- Test their knowledge about the contributions of famous men and women in U.S. history; - Learn key facts about how women have contributed to the cultural, social, political and economic development of the U.S. throughout the country's history, beginning with the colonial period; - Familiarize themselves with the National Women's Hall of Fame's mission and members; and - Nominate a woman to the National Women's Hall of Fame.